quantax.sites.Lattice#

 property coord: ndarray#

-Real space coordinates of all sites
+Real space coordinates of all sites.

 property dist: ndarray#